 The IRIS Ophthalmology Clinic in Laval offers different surgical techniques to correct your vision according to your prescription, your age, your ocular health, as well as your needs and daily activities.
 The cost of the surgery depends on the type of procedure recommended by our vision professionals.

 IRIS Ophthalmology Clinic offers laser vision correction using the Ultralasik technique for $1,895 per eye.
 Payment options are available through Flexiti financing, with no fees or interest for 12 months or with interest for up to 60 months.

 All prices are subject to change without notice.

-Make an appointment with an IRIS optometrist to determine whether you are a candidate for vision surgery.
-Your IRIS professional will advise you and answer any questions about vision surgery.
+Make an appointment with an IRIS optometrist to find out if you are a good candidate for vision surgery.
+Your IRIS professionals are committed to advising you and answering your questions about vision surgery.